mintlu8/bevy_defer/README.md

     let richard = world.entity(richard_entity);
     // We can also mutate the world asynchronously. richard.component::<HP>().set(|hp| hp.set(500)).await?;
-    // Move to a component's scope, does not verify the entity exists. let animator = richard.component::<Animator>();
+    // Move to a component's scope, does not verify the entity or component exists. let animator = richard.component::<Animator>();
     // Implementing `AsyncComponentDeref` allows you to add extension methods to `AsyncComponent`. animator.animate("Wave").await?;